SOC 150 The Social Lives of Children and Youth • 5 Cr.

 After completing this class, students should be able to:

-- Illustrate the major agents of socialization in contemporary American society;
+- Describe the process and major agents of socialization in contemporary American society.